 Additionally, if you are starting a local SEO campaign as a small business, it is essential to set SEO goals for your marketing and business goals.
 Setting website performance goals will allow you to plan and develop actionable steps with the right components.
 For example, will you require technical SEO, social media, paid ads, keyword research, or just content for your SEO efforts?

 By establishing the right SEO goals, you can determine a potential metric for each of them and set your website up for long-term success.

 The first step is understanding how to set SMART SEO goals.
 As with any goal in life, the best formula is to ensure it is SMART.
 A SMART plan represents a simple formula that helps increase the success of goals and objectives.
 It stands for:

 T – Time Bound

-Each component is essential if you want to complete and meet your SEO goals.
-Whereas, each part of the formula has a very specific part in the goal setting process.
+Each component is essential to complete and meet your SEO goals.
+Each part of the formula is very specific in the goal-setting process.
 They are as follows:

 Goals need to be specific if you want them to be effective.
 Specific goals will answer questions like:

 - What steps need to be taken to achieve it?